3 Ways to Master the Guest Experience with Personalization

 Let’s take a look at what’s needed in each of these areas.

 When it comes to delivering personalized experiences, data is where it’s at.
 The only way to ensure you are delivering relevant content is if you know your customers inside and out (aka online and offline).
 By bringing together data from all of your data sources—online, offline, internal and external—you can create a unified view of your customer.

 This means travel and hospitality brands need to focus on direct interactions across digital and face-to-face channels as well as the operational elements often invisible to the consumer.
 For example, optimizing a travel experience requires combining their digital behaviors, such as what types of vacation packages they’ve bought online, with their in- person behaviors, such as what kinds of services they book at your hotel.
 This will give you the greatest insight into what promotions will resonate most—a free offer for a facial in your day spa, nine-holes on your golf course or an extra night stay.

-With the Adobe real-time customer data platform (CDP), you can integrates data from all customer touchpoints, such as your CRM and loyalty programs as well as unknown user data like web searches, ad clicks and device ID.
+With the Adobe real-time customer data platform (CDP), you can integrate data from all customer touchpoints, such as your CRM and loyalty programs as well as unknown user data like web searches, ad clicks and device ID.
 Using identity resolution, Adobe lets you create detailed, real-time customer identities that can then be used for personalization and segmentation, and activated across channels, in real-time and at scale.

 With a holistic view of your customer, you can create content that is relevant and right for every customer.
 Because nothing exceeds expectations like accurately predicting what your customers need before they even know they need it.